Rosuav/TF2BuffBot/README.md

   from turning into an indestructible source of healing.
 * A long-range class like Heavy can command a large area, but a Pyro in a narrow choke will be more likely to score those crucial ammo drops.
+* Your invulnerability can suddenly vanish at a crucial moment, leaving you as a glass cannon.
+Place yourself where you can get all those kills, or be ready to quickly ghost and redeploy if you need to.
+* If you turret during setup time, you'll waste some of that vital invuln time.
+Stay as a ghost until the last second to make the most of it.
+* Harassed by an enemy turret?
+Just wait it out.
+Invuln will expire after, at most, one minute, and then either the turret can be destroyed, or it will ghost.
+Getting kills after losing invuln won't reinvuln it.

 Bot Control